 While working in Korea and visiting Japan's numerous museums and art galleries, Nancy became inspired by simple contour lines on ancient structural buildings which reflect movement.
 This influence can be seen in the subtle rolling effect in her current art work.
 The approach to composition and perspective in Chinese art is also captured in Nancy's oil paintings.
 Additional study of European artists in England, France, Italy and Switzerland further influenced her personal Canadian style.
 Nancy's current, unique style is a combination of techniques she has learned throughout her lifetime injected with Canadian iconic symbols.

-Continuing to live her life through art, in the winter of 2014/2015, Nancy McLean built a private studio on the Hamilton Mountain, where select students can work on individual art projects using practical theory and various art media under Nancy's guidance and supervision.
+Continuing to live her life through art, in the winter of 2014/2015, Nancy McLean built a private studio Ontario, where select students can work on individual art projects using practical theory and various art media under Nancy's guidance and supervision.
+Nancy has recently exhibited her work at Agora Gallery in New York City